BeReyes1/CMPM121-F/README.md

 ### Continuous Inventory

 We chose continuous inventory because we already had a working inventory system, so this seemed easy to implement.
 The inventory system is a public class.
 It has functions to add and remove `InventoryItems`. `InventoryItem` is a defined type that has a quantity value.
 This allows our inventory to carry multiples of an inventory item if needed.
-An example of this in action was\_\_\_
+An example of this in action was with

 ### Save System